-What is an Emergency Medical Technician or Paramedic?
+What Does it Take to Be an Emergency Medical Technician or Paramedic?

 - Drive mobile intensive care unit to specified location, following instructions from emergency medical dispatcher.

 - Perform emergency diagnostic and treatment procedures, such as stomach suction, airway management, or heart monitoring, during ambulance ride.

 Below is a list of the skills most Emergency Medical Technicians and Paramedics say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Coordination: Adjusting actions in relation to others' actions.

 Speaking: Talking to others to convey information effectively.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.